zeta1999/korali/tutorials/a3-bayesian-inference/README.md

 e["Problem"]["Reference Data"] = getReferenceData()
 ```

+A list of implemented solvers and problem types, although not optimally
+reader friendly, can be found in [module.cpp](../../source/module.cpp).

 ### The Variables

 We define two `Variables` of type `Computational` that correspond to $\vartheta_0$ and $\vartheta_1$.
 The prior distribution of both is set to `Uniform`.